-By the time of the events of LOTR, only four of the seven Seeing Stones were still in existence: one was held by Sauron, the great villain; one was held by the wizard Saruman; one was held by Denethor, the Ruling Steward of Gondor.
+By the time of the events of LOTR, only four of the original seven Seeing Stones were still in existence: one was held by Sauron, the great villain; one was held by the evil wizard Saruman; one was held by Denethor, the Ruling Steward of Gondor.
 A fourth one, off stage, was kept hidden by the Elves, unused.

 What is fascinating about this was that every individual who used a Seeing Stone is deceived by it.

 Saruman reveals early on that he sees a great, huge army in place by the hand of Sauron, so great and huge that it cannot possibly be overcome by force.
 He falls into despair and is tempted by Sauron to betray the West and to become his own, Sauron's, servant.
 He is deceived by what he sees as the overwhelming strength of the Enemy.

 Denethor, the lord of Gondor, sees the same forces, a huge army that he knows cannot be defeated through military force.
 He, too, falls into despair; not into treason, but into suicidal depression and madness, ordering the death of his own son and heir by fire, and suddenly and eventually his own spectacular death in the flames.